Lucrecious/imj/README.md

 See [cJSON](https://github.com/DaveGamble/cJSON?tab=readme-ov-file#printing) for a real example of this in a popular JSON library.

-This small library aims to solve this syncing issue by using an immediate mode API rather than a retained one, allowing you to use the same  code for reading _and_ writing.
+This small library aims to solve this syncing issue by using an immediate mode API that uses an internal variable to decide between reading _and_ writing, this allows you to use the same code for both.
+Thus, the reading and writing code will always be in sync because it's the same code.